 More details: Everything you need to know about the New York CityPass

-- Tickets to the Empire State Building with audio guide, which will allow you to enter the building twice, for a daytime and nighttime experience.
+- Tickets to the Empire State Building with audio guide, which allows you to enter the building twice for a daytime and nighttime experience.

 - Tickets to the Natural History Museum (although free, you are expected to leave a donation at the entrance and upon presentation of the CityPass no one will ask you to do this)

 - Tickets to the 9/11 Memorial and 9/11 Museum or the Interepid Sea, Air & Space Museum